nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 **Continuing an activity:**

 When the user enters the command to continue an activity, a *ContinueCommand* object is created in *Parser*.
-The method *executeCommand()* of the *ContinueCommand* object is then called and does the following:
+The method `executeCommand()` of the *ContinueCommand* object is then called and does the following:

- 1. Checks if the given activity name exists in the activityList by calling *findActivity()* (if it doesn’t an exception is thrown, omitted in the sequence diagram above)
+ 1. Checks if the given activity name exists in the activityList by calling `findActivity()` (if it doesn’t an exception is thrown, omitted in the sequence diagram above)
- 2. Gets the *name* and *tags* of the activity to be continued and saves it to a public static variable of *Parser* object
+ 2. Gets the `name` and `tags` of the activity to be continued and saves it to a public static variable of *Parser* object
  3. Gets the current time and saves it to a public static variable of *Parser* object

  ![End command sequence diagram](./pictures/endActivity.PNG)

  **Ending a continued activity:**

-When the user wants to end the continued activity, an *EndCommand* object is created in *Parser.* The method *executeCommand()* of the *ContinueCommand* object is then called and it in turn executes the *saveActivity()* method of the *ActivityList* class.
+When the user wants to end the continued activity, an *EndCommand* object is created in *Parser.* The method `executeCommand()` of the *ContinueCommand* object is then called and it in turn executes the `saveActivity()` method of the *ActivityList* class.
 The continued activity is then saved by executing the following:

  1. Gets the current time and saves it to a public static variable of *Parser* object
-2. Calculates the elapsed time using *between()* method of *Duration* class
+2. Calculates the elapsed time using the `between()` method of *Duration* class
-3. Adds the elapsed time with the previous duration of the activity to get the *newDuration* using *plus()* method of Duration class
+3. Adds the elapsed time with the previous duration of the activity to get the `newDuration` using the `plus()` method of Duration class
-4. Calls the *updateDuration()* method, which updates the *duration* attribute of the continued activity in the *activityList* as well as the data.csv file
+4. Calls the `updateDuration()` method, which updates the `duration` attribute of the continued activity in the `activityList` as well as the `data.csv` file

 #### 3.5.2 Design Considerations

 **Execution:**
- - Continue by activity name (current implementation) **Cons:** Activity names have to be unique.
+ * Continue by activity name (current implementation)
+   * **Cons:** Activity names have to be unique.
- **Pros:** More versatile, resistant to changes in the activity list
+   * **Pros:** More versatile, resistant to changes in the activity list
- - Continue by activity index
+ * Continue by activity index
- **Cons:** need to add an additional index field to the Activity class, index is not fixed, changes when an activity is deleted **Pros:** Can reuse activity names.
+   * **Cons:** need to add an additional index field to the Activity class, index is not fixed, changes when an activity is deleted
+   * **Pros:** Can reuse activity names.

 Although the current implementation of the continue feature disallows users to have multiple activities with the same name, we felt that the versatility of this choice outweighed the cons.
-Firstly because if the activityList got too big, it would be hard for the user to get the index of the task he/she wanted to continue.
+Firstly because if the activityList got too big, it would be hard for the user to get the index of the task they wanted to continue.
 Also, the index would constantly be changing when changes are made to the list.

 #### 3.5.3 Additional Features
-As users can only have activities with unique names, when a user wants to start an activity which already exists in the activityList, he/she will be given the option to continue the stated activity.
+As users can only have activities with unique names, when a user wants to start an activity which already exists in the activityList, they will be given the option to continue the stated activity.
 ![decision flowchart](./pictures/continue_flowchart.PNG)

 ### 3.5 List feature